mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

     fact: my.host.ip
     match: 10.245.112.0/24
 ```
-In this example, the rules would permit CALDERA to only operate within the 10.245.112.1 to 10.245.112.254 range
+In this example, the rules would permit CALDERA to only operate within the 10.245.112.1 to 10.245.112.254 range.

+Rules can be added or modified through the GUI by navigating to *Advanced -> Sources* and clicking on '+ view rules'.

 ## What is a planner?